For California community in dam's shadow, troubles go back decades

 The state needs to consider the wild swings in climate conditions, not just the effects of drought, when re-evaluating the safety of dams, said Butte County Counsel Bruce Alpert.

-"I don’t know what's coming in the future, but they haven’t studied it," Alpert said.
+"I don’t know what's coming in the future, but they haven’t studied it," Albert said.

 The state says it completed a climate analysis over a decade ago.
 In 2012, a judge ruled against Butte County, writing that "current climate change science does not allow for project-specific forecasting," and the state's environmental study "should not be based on speculation."